top of page

 I don't do passive therapy.
 After betrayal, passive therapy is worse than useless — it lets the wounded partner spiral while the unfaithful partner hides behind politeness.
 That helps no one.

-In session, I'm actively involved:
+In session, I stay closely involved:

 • I help the betrayed partner ask the questions they need to ask — and I help the unfaithful partner answer them honestly, even when it's excruciating